-- New subdivision proposals and other proposed development (including proposals for manufactured home parks and subdivisions) that are greater than 50 lots or 5 acres, whichever is the lesser, shall include base flood elevation data. - ii.
-Subdivisions (including manufactured home parks) shall be designed to assure:(a) such proposals minimize flood damage within the flood-prone area, - (b) public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage. - (c) adequate drainage is provided to reduce exposure to flood hazards, and (d) any access roads to habitable structures or critical facilities shall be at least one foot above base flood elevations and able to withstand a 100-year event without failure or overtopping. - e.
-Enclosed Areas Below the Lowest Floor: - Enclosed areas below the lowest floor which are subject to flooding shall be used solely for parking of vehicles, building access, or storage and such a condition shall clearly be stated in any permits. - New construction and existing buildings to be substantially improved with fully enclosed areas below the lowest floor that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters. - iii.
+- i.
+New subdivision proposals and other proposed development (including proposals for manufactured home parks and subdivisions) that are greater than 50 lots or 5 acres, whichever is the lesser, shall include base flood elevation data. - ii.
+Subdivisions (including manufactured home parks) shall be designed to assure:

+- (a) such proposals minimize flood damage within the flood-prone area, - (b) public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage. - (c) adequate drainage is provided to reduce exposure to flood hazards, and - (d) any access roads to habitable structures or critical facilities shall be at least one foot above base flood elevations and able to withstand a 100event without failure or overtopping. - e.
+Enclosed Areas Below the Lowest Floor: - Enclosed areas below the lowest floor which are subject to flooding shall be used solely for parking of vehicles, building access, or storage and such a condition shall clearly be Stated in any permits. - ii.
+New construction and existing buildings to be substantially improved with fully enclosed areas below the lowest floor that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters. - iii.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect, or meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
 Openings may be equipped with screens, louvers, valves or other coverings or devices provided that they permit the automatic entry and exit of floodwaters. - f.
-Recreational Vehicles:
+Recreational Vehicles: - i. be on site for fewer than 180 consecutive days, - ii. be fully licensed and ready for highway use, or - iii. be permitted in accordance with the elevation and anchoring requirements for "manufactured homes" in section D.2.(b). - g.
+Accessory Structures: